amjadmajid/jetson_csi_cam/README.md

 > ```
 > roslaunch jetson_csi_cam jetson_csi_cam.launch width:=<image width> height:=<image height> fps:=<desired framerate>
 > ```
-> If you have another camera on your Jetson TX2, to publish the other camera stream to the ROS topic `/csi_cam_1/image_raw`, use this command in the terminal:
+> If you have another camera on your Jetson Nano, to publish the other camera stream to the ROS topic `/csi_cam_1/image_raw`, use this command in the terminal:
 >
 > ```
 > roslaunch jetson_csi_cam jetson_csi_cam.launch sensor_id:=1 width:=<image width> height:=<image height> fps:=<desired framerate>